 This is the part of medicine that rushed healthcare handles worst.
 It's also the part that patients and families remember most.

-The Intensive Care tier is $5,000 per month.
-That reflects the level of physician involvement: daily availability, weekly home visits, comprehensive care coordination, hospital attending services at Boca Regional, the family communication platform, and priority access.
-It's not meant for most patients.
-It's meant for patients whose medical situation genuinely requires this level of attention.
+The Intensive Care tier's pricing reflects the level of physician involvement required: daily availability, weekly home visits, comprehensive care coordination, hospital attending at Boca Regional, the family communication platform, and priority access.
+It's structured as a monthly engagement and discussed in detail during the initial consultation, since the right fit (and the right structure) varies by situation.

 How it starts